hitachi-vantara/terraform-provider-hitachi/docs/resources/vosb_iscsi_chap_user.md

 // Hitachi VSP One SDS Block iSCSI CHAP User Resource
 //
 // This section defines a Terraform resource block to create a Hitachi VSP One SDS Block iSCSI CHAP user.
-// The resource "hitachi_vosb_iscsi_chap_user" represents an iSCSI CHAP user on a Hitachi
+// The resource "hitachi_vosb_iscsi_chap_user" represents an iSCSI CHAP user on a Hitachi VSP One SDS Block
-// Virtual (VOSB) using its block interface and allows you to manage its configuration
+// using its block interface and allows you to manage its configuration using Terraform.
-// using Terraform.
 //
 // Customize the values of the parameters (vosb_address, target_chap_user_name,
 // target_chap_user_secret) to match your desired iSCSI CHAP user configuration.